 Browse antique shops lining the historic Quayside or nose around the chic boutiques on Gandy Street in the Castle Quarter.
 Take a break from sightseeing with a gourmet coffee at Exe Coffee Roasters.

 Warehouses on the Exeter Ship Canal Basin have been converted to restaurants, craft and speciality shops.
-The canal’s mix of old and new architecture and double locks makes it an attractive place to walk or cycle down.
+The canal’s mix of old and new architecture and double locks make it an attractive place to walk or cycle down.

-Elsewhere in the city centre, you can take in the Gothic architecture.
-And explore the interesting underground passages; once used for water pipes in Medieval times and now open for guided tours.
+Elsewhere in the city centre, you can take in Gothic architecture.
+And explore the interesting underground passages, once used for water pipes in Medieval times and now open for guided tours.
 Finally, unwind by sinking a few ales in one of the city’s many olde-worlde pubs.

 London to Exeter by train

 Direct trains from London to Exeter St David’s take around 2 hours with most services for about 2 hours and 15 minutes.
 London Waterloo to Exeter St David’s direct trains take around 3 hours and 25 minutes.

 With its distinctly English atmosphere, timbered buildings and lush water meadows, you can easily see why Salisbury lives up to its strapline – ‘the city in the countryside.’